longnguyen0102/Website-performance-analysis-for-eCommerce-company--SQL/README.md

 ```
 </details>

-*Note: Because the result has many column, so the image shows about first 20 columns.*
+*Note: Because the result has many column, so the image shows about first 20 columns. 'sumup' is the total number of purchased product.*

 ![result_query_7](https://github.com/longnguyen0102/photo/blob/main/eCommerce_project/sql_ecommerce_query07_result.png)

+➡️ Google Sunglasses is the most selling item to people who purchased "Youtube Men's Vintage Henley".
+When looking at the following items, we can see users tend to buy fashion products or accessories.

 ### 8️⃣ Calculate cohort map from product view to addtocart to purchase in Jan, Feb and March 2017.
 For example, 100% product view then 40% add_to_cart and 10% purchase.